microsoft/Win2D/tools/docs/readme.txt

    documentation, or if there are stale docs left over from old types that no longer exist in the API.

+5) The PreprocessDocs tool preprocesses the docsrc files, inserting boilerplate text for standard tags like [Win10] and [Experimental].

-5) The Sandcastle tool (http://shfb.codeplex.com and https://github.com/EWSoftware/SHFB)
+6) The Sandcastle tool (http://shfb.codeplex.com and https://github.com/EWSoftware/SHFB)
    combines the generated temporary assemblies, docsrc XML files, and overview pages generated from .aml files, creating HTML reference documentation which ends up in bin\docs.

-6) The MergeIntellisense tool combines all the XML files from the docsrc folders to create a single merged XML per assembly, which is used by Visual Studio intellisense.
+7) The MergeIntellisense tool combines all the XML files from the docsrc folders to create a single merged XML per assembly, which is used by Visual Studio intellisense.
    The merged results are written to bin\intellisense.